 Dr. Gould received her A.B. degree from University of California, Berkeley, and her Ph.D. from the University of California, San Diego, and was a Fellow of the Jane Coffin Childs Memorial Fund with Sir Paul Nurse at Oxford University.
 She became an Investigator of the Howard Hughes Medical Institute shortly after establishing her own laboratory at Vanderbilt University, where her laboratory focuses on obtaining a mechanistic understanding of how cell division is achieved and regulated.(615) 343-9502

-- Director, Office of Career DevelopmentAssistant Professor of Medical Education
+- Assistant Dean for Biomedical Career DevelopmentAssistant Professor of Medical Education and Administration

 Kim Petrie, Ph.D., launched the BRET Office of Career Development for biomedical sciences graduate students and postdoctoral fellows in 2005 and is currently the Director.
 Dr. Petrie is also an Assistant Professor of Medical Administration with the Vanderbilt University School of Medicine.
 Dr. Petrie provides individual career advising appointments, develops career and professional development programs and workshops, develops relationships with alumni and employers, and administers exit interviews for graduate students and postdoctoral fellows.